 CAD’s Benefits Start Even Before the Call for Help is Answered

 Regardless of how a call for service or other event comes to the attention of a service provider, the modern CAD system, including next generation 911 capabilities is in use immediately.
 For instance, a structure fire reported by a caller through the 911 system is managed through CAD from the moment the call is placed.
-The integrated automatic location indicator (ALI) displays the caller’s location the moment the phone connects, even before the 911 dispatcher answers the call.
+CAD integration enables the integrated automatic location indicator (ALI) displays the caller’s location the moment the phone connects, even before the 911 dispatcher answers the call.

 CAD software works in conjunction with an organization’s records management system (RMS), and the harmonious partnership between technology and the human element continues to increase productivity.
 In the previous structure fire example, the 911 dispatcher’s screen will auto-populate with details about the location, caller, and units needed to respond.
 At the same time, CAD’s connection to mobile technology conveys essential information to firefighters and command officers as they respond to the scene.
 Valuable data related to hydrant location, hazardous materials, and traffic conditions are at the fingertips of first responders through in-vehicle laptops, smartphones, or nearly any internet-connected device.

 In other areas of the emergency communications center, 911 personnel utilize the shared CAD information to coordinate additional efforts related to the fire scene.
 Law enforcement dispatchers can notify patrol supervisors of the incident, and the management of traffic control or other policing duties can immediately begin.
 EMS and Ambulance dispatchers will notify ambulance crews, medical helicopters, and hospital emergency departments as the circumstances dictate.
 Finally, as more information is gathered, both through additional 911 calls and from fire crews at the scene, it is entered into CAD and instantly available to those involved and later, for after-action evaluations.